What is required to translate a technology innovation into a commercially viable product or service?

 NUS MVP Studio:

-Projects may consult with the MVP Studio to develop their Minimum Viable Products (MVPs).
-The first and only such facility in Singapore, the studio has helped LLP project teams in the productization of their technologies, in designing low-cost MVPs to test and further validate these ideas in the market.
+Teams may consult with the MVP Studio to develop their Minimum Viable Products (MVPs).
+The first and only such facility in Singapore, the studio has helped LLP Singapore project teams in the productisation of their technologies, in designing low-cost MVPs to test and further validate these ideas in the market.